-The procedures and manual should require that sufficient information is available for the aeroplane pilot-in-command, to satisfy him/her that the status of the aeroplane and relevant airborne systems is appropriate for the intended operation.
-The manual should also include guidance on diversion decision-making and en-route weather monitoring.
+The procedures and manual should require that sufficient information is available for the aeroplane pilotin-command, to satisfy him or /her that the status of the aeroplane and relevant airborne systems is appropriate for the intended operation.
+The manual should also include guidance on diversion decisionmaking and en-route weather monitoring.

-Additional guidance on the content of the "Flight Preparation and In-Flight Procedures" section of the operations manual is provided in Appendix 4 to this AMC.
+Additional guidance on the content of the "Flight preparation and in-flight procedures" section of the Operations Manual Operations manual is provided in Appendix 4 to this AMC.